What is Azure Arc-enabled servers?

 Azure Arc-enabled servers lets you manage Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provider.
 For the purposes of Azure Arc, these machines hosted outside of Azure are considered hybrid machines.
 The management of hybrid machines in Azure Arc is designed to be consistent with how you manage native Azure virtual machines, using standard Azure constructs such as Azure Policy and applying tags.
 (For additional information about hybrid environments, see What is a hybrid cloud?)

 When a hybrid machine is connected to Azure, it becomes a connected machine and is treated as a resource in Azure.
 Each connected machine has a Resource ID enabling the machine to be included in a resource group.

 To connect hybrid machines to Azure, you install the Azure Connected Machine agent on each machine.
-This agent does not replace the Azure Log Analytics agent / Azure Monitor Agent.
+This agent doesn't replace the Azure Log Analytics agent / Azure Monitor Agent.
 The Log Analytics agent or Azure Monitor Agent for Windows and Linux is required in order to:

 - Proactively monitor the OS and workloads running on the machine

 - Manage it using Automation runbooks or solutions like Update Management